 WAY Academy of Flint

-encouraging educational opportunities for all young people
+Changing lives by creating engaging and encouraging educational opportunities for all young people

 WAY offers an alternative approach to education; one that encourages self-esteem, independence, and the development of 21st century global and career skills.
 We aim to make every young person a hero.